-Looking up at the ceiling.
-Laying flat on my back.
-I was in a sort of prison.
-Rows of wooden bars rose all around me, far beyond my reach even if I could move freely, which I couldn’t.
-I would have been about a year old I suppose, in a crib, and I had become aware.
+I was in prison.
+Flat on my back.
+Rows of wooden bars rose up beyond my reach.
+I would have been about a year old I suppose, in a crib, and I was aware.

-Hanging above me was a contraption of sticks, strings, and shapes, what I would later come to know as a mobile.
+Above me hung a contraption of sticks, strings, and shapes, what I would later come to know as a mobile.
 I can’t remember if the shapes were butterflies, airplanes, or something else, but it was blue.
 It hung motionlessly.
 Somewhere beyond the walls I heard metallic popping sounds.
 Air began to rush from a metal vent near the ceiling, and then something amazing happened.

 The blue mobile that hung above me began to move.
 That assemblage of sticks and strings came alive, ever so slightly turning with the invisible air currents now streaming in from the ceiling vent.
 It was so beautiful.
 When the furnace turned off, so too did the mobile slow, eventually coming to a standstill.